mark-gerarts/automapper-plus/README.md

 about the intricacies involving this operation in combination with arrays.

 As for now, it is not possible to map *to* an array.
 While this is relatively easy to implement, it would introduce a breaking change.
-It is therefore delayed until the next major release.
+It is part of version 2.x, so check there if you need this feature.

 ### Using a custom mapper
 This library attempts to make registering mappings painless, with as little